How to Cook Frozen Pork Tenderloin in the Instant Pot

 • Place the trivet with handles on top and place the frozen tenderloin directly on it.
 If it doesn't fit, cut it in half.

-• Close the lid and make sure the valve points to sealed.
+• Close the lid and ensure the valve points to 'sealed'.

 • Press the Pressure Cook button and set the timer for 15 minutes for frozen pork tenderloin and 3 minutes for fresh or thawed tenderloin.
 This will be followed by a 10-minute Natural Pressure Release.